NextronSystems/thor-manual/signatures/yara.rst

 The following YARA rule shows a typical combination used in one of the client specific rule sets, which are integrated in THOR.
 The rule matches on ``.idx`` files that contain strings used in the Java Version of the VNC remote access tool.
-Without the enhancements made this wouldn't be possible as there would be no way to apply the rule only to a special type of extension.
+Without the enhancements made, this wouldn't be possible as there would be no way to apply the rule only to a special type of extension.